-You should travel with previous pet passports in some cases, for example if your pet has had a blood test.
 Ask your vet if you think this applies to your pet.
 Only vets in countries that the UK accepts pet passports from can enter information into the pet passport (except for tapeworm treatments).

 Check that the vet has filled in the following sections in the pet passport:

 Your pet must be microchipped before they get a rabies vaccination or they’ll need to be vaccinated again.